2016–17 Super League Greece

 The 2016–17 Super League Greece was the 81st season of the highest tier in league of Greek football and the eleventh under its current title.
 The season started on 10 September 2016 and ended in June 2017.
 The league comprised fourteen teams from the 2015–16 season and two promoted from the 2015–16 Football League.

 Teams

 Two teams were relegated from the 2015–16 season.
-Panthrakikos and AEL Kalloni will play in Football League for the 2016–17 season.
+Panthrakikos and AEL Kalloni would play in Football League for the 2016–17 season.

 Two teams were promoted from the 2015–16 Football League, champions AEL and Kerkyra.

 Stadiums and locations

 Personnel and kits

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players and Managers may hold more than one non-FIFA nationality.